DEFECTCHECKER: Automated Smart Contract Defect Detection by Analyzing EVM Bytecode: Conclusion and Future Work

 Two groups can benefit from this work.
 For smart contract developers, they can utilize \textit{DefectChecker} to check their smart contracts and make them more robust.
 As \textit{DefectChecker} can detect contract defects from bytecode without the need for source code, developers can utilize \textit{DefectChecker} to check whether the smart contracts they call are secure or not, even if the callee contracts are not open sourced.
 This can also make their contracts safer.
 For software engineering researchers, \textit{DefectChecker} provides a good framework to help them solve other smart-contract-related research problems as the CFG generated by \textit{DefectChecker} can be used for other purposes.

 \textit{DefectChecker} has some false positives / negatives when detecting defects, e.g., \textit{NC, DuEI}.
-As we described in the Section 4.4, adding a SMT Solver can reduce some error cases, while it can increase the time consumption for analyzing a contract.
-Researchers can conduct future work to combine the method used by \textit{DefectChecker} and a SMT solver, which can balance both efficiency and accuracy.
-Specifically, researchers can identify which kinds of code patterns can lead to the errors of \textit{DefectChecker}.
-For example, \textit{DefectChecker} has some false positives in detecting loops.
-Thus, researchers can use a SMT solver to detect this kind of code to increase the correctness.
+As we described in Section 4.4, adding a SMT Solver can reduce some error cases, while it will also increase the time consumption for analyzing a contract.
+Future work could explore how to combine the method used by \textit{DefectChecker} and a SMT solver, to balance both efficiency and accuracy.
+Specifically, researchers could identify which kinds of code patterns can lead to the errors made by \textit{DefectChecker}.
+For example, \textit{DefectChecker} regards all paths to be reachable, while some conditional expressions are always evaluated to false, which can lead to the false positives in detecting loops.
+Developers can use a SMT solver to check the conditional expression in the loop related blocks.
+This method can increase the accuracy in detecting loop related blocks.